-What Is Float Data Type?
+What Is A Float Data Type?
 Read Below

-From the word Floating Point Number, we are emphasizing the numeric value where some fractional data is present.
-That means, that if any arithmetic value has any float precision data or decimal digits, then it will be used to represent floating point numbers.
+From the word ‘Floating Point Number’, we are emphasizing the numeric value where some fractional data is present.
+So, if any arithmetic value has any decimal digits, then it will be used to represent the floating-point numbers.

-Let us check one program where the Float Type In Java is developed:
+Let us check one program where the Float Type in Java is developed:

 public class Main